|

 decisions about Individual Retirement Accounts, investors should

 consult their tax advisor.
-Stifel Nicolaus does not offer tax advice.
+Stifel Independent Advisors and Stifel do not offer tax advice.

 |